Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 Shields.io badges we’re created for readme.md file using the markup code from:
 <https://shields.io/badges>

-The use of the coolors website for the colours graph was provided from <https://github.com/kera-cudmore/Bully-Book-Club#user-experience-ux>

 I used this page to find different breakpoints to make certain page elments more responsive to different devices: <https://www.w3schools.com/howto/howto_css_media_query_breakpoints.asp>